4 February 2020 (Tue) – 29 March 2020 (Sun)

 Female painter Vigée Le Brun received much favor from Queen Marie Antoinette, and painted many portraits of her and other members of the royal court.
 This is one of her many portraits depicting the Duchess of Polignac, who was a close friend of Marie Antoinette, and governess to the royal family.

-Challenges to the Artistic Tradition and the Birth of Modern Art
+Artistic Tradition and the Birth of Modern Art

 The numerous excavations of Pompeii and other Roman ruins around the mid-eighteenth century inspired fresh interest in classical civilizations.
 This coincided with increasing criticism of Rococo art for being sensuous and superficial, giving rise to the Neoclassical movement.